sunkusowmyasree/sunkusowmyasree/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there👋, my name is Sunku Sowmya Sree & I'm an Software Engineer! 👩🏻‍💻
+# Hi there👋, my name is Sowmya Sree & I'm an Software Engineer! 👩🏻‍💻

 ### 🔭 I’m currently working on ☝🏻
   * Building ETL Pipielines